Glossary: Abortion Bans, Restrictions and Protections

 Please note: This glossary is from the Center’s “After Roe Fell: Abortion Laws by State” interactive tool, which details state abortion laws and policies in real-time.

 Most states repealed abortion bans in effect as of 1973 once Roe made them unenforceable.
 However, some states and territories never repealed their pre-Roe abortion bans.
 Now that the Supreme Court has overturned Roe, these states could try and revive these bans.

 Abortion bans passed since Roe was decided that are intended to ban abortion entirely if the Supreme Court limited or overturned Roe or if a federal Constitutional amendment prohibited abortion.

 Pre-viability gestational bans

 Laws that prohibit a specific method of abortion care, most commonly dilation and extraction (D&X) procedures and dilation and evacuation (D&E) procedures.
-Some of these bans are not enforced.

 Laws that prohibit abortion if sought or potentially sought for a particular reason.
 These bans name sex, race, and genetic anomaly as prohibited reasons.
 However, there is no evidence that pregnant people are seeking abortion care because of the sex or race of their fetus.
-Some of these bans are not enforced.

 Criminalization of self-managed abortion (SMA)